Asian Pacific Islander Middle Eastern Desi American (APIMEDA) Programs and Services

-APIMEDA Programs and Services is the newest initiative within the Office of the Vice Chancellor for Equity, Diversity, and Inclusion organizational structure.
-As a new office, we are continuing to develop and grow programs that help our large and diverse APIMEDA population find their place and thrive at UC San Diego.
+APIMEDA Programs and Services is an initiative within the Office of the Vice Chancellor for Equity, Diversity, and Inclusion organizational structure.
+We are continuing to develop and grow programs that help our large and diverse APIMEDA population find their place and thrive at UC San Diego.

 Taking into considerations the access and achievement disparities between and amongst APIMEDA people, APIMEDA Programs and Services is tasked with providing sustained support and resources that improve APIMEDA student experiences and “truly take into consideration the voices of the students and communities" (CCAAS, 2014).

 Here is a quick video summarizing what APIMEDA Programs and Services does!